-It is possible to qualify for teaching licensure and the bachelor's degree within the 127 semester credit hours required for graduation.
-When it is not possible, students may meet the requirements for the degree and then complete the licensure requirements by taking additional courses.
+It is possible to qualify for teaching licensure and the bachelor's degree within the minimum semester credit hours required for graduation.
+If not possible, students may meet the requirements for the degree and then complete the licensure requirements by taking additional courses.